View Sylvia Simmons's Obituary on PostandCourier.com and share memories

 |

-Sylvia Simmons N. CHARLESTON - Mrs. Sylvia Simmons, of North Charleston, SC, entered into eternal rest on Monday, January 20, 2020.
-Mrs. Simmons was the beloved wife of Mr. Frederick Simmons, the father of Frederick M. Simmons, Mrs. Felicia (Nathan) Wells, the grandmother of Arabella Roszie Wells, the sister of Thelma Mae Thornton, Bernice Ivory, Willie (Terry) McCluster, Bishop Melvin (Shermeanetter) McCluster, Jonah McCluster and Nathaniel (Carla) McCluster, the daughter of the late Mr. and Mrs. Jimmy Lee and Rosa Lee McCluster.
-The Home going service for Mrs. Simmons will take place on Friday, January 17, 2020, 6:30PM at Royal Missionary Baptist Church 4761 Luella Ave., N. Charleston, SC.
-Mrs. Simmons will be laid to rest in Parker Cemetery, Preston, GA.
-There will be no viewing or visitation this evening.
-Memorial messages may be sent to the family at:www.thelowcountrymortuary.com.
-Funeral arrangements announced by The Low Country Mortuary, 1852 E. Montague Ave., N. Charleston, SC 29405: (843) 554-2117.
+Sylvia Simmons Summerville - The memorial service for Mrs. Sylvia Simmons will take place on this evening Friday, January 24.
+2020 at 6:30PM at Royal Missionary Baptist Church 4761 Luella Ave., N. Charleston, SC .
+The Homegoing service will take place on Monday, January 27, 2020, 11:00 AM at Friendship Missionary Baptist Church, 411 Cotton Ave., Americus, GA 31709.
+She will be laid to rest in Parker Cemetery, Preston, GA.
+Mrs. Simmons was the daughter of Jimmy Lee and Rosie Lee McCluster, the mother of Frederick M. Simmons and Felicia (Nathan) Wells, the sister of Mae Thelma Thornton, Bernice Ivory, Willie (Terry) McCluster, Bishop Melvin (Shermeanetter) McCluster, Jonah McCluster,and Nathaniel (Carla) McCluster and the grandmother of Arabella Roszie Wells.
+Funeral arrangements announced by The Low Country Mortuary.
+1852 E. Montague Ave., N. Charleston, SC 29405: (843) 554-2117.
 Visit our guestbook at www.legacy.com/obituaries/ charleston